philippgille/serve/README.md

 `brew tap philippgille/tap`
 `brew install serve`

+Or in a single command:

+`brew install philippgille/tap/serve`

 If you don't want to use Homebrew, you can download the binary from the [releases](https://github.com/philippgille/serve/releases) and install `serve` manually.
 See [Manual Installation](https://github.com/philippgille/serve/tree/master/docs#manual-installation) for details.